-Cyclerion Therapeutics, Inc. ("Cyclerion", the "Company" or "we") is a biopharmaceutical company that became an independent public company on April 1, 2019 after Ironwood Pharmaceuticals, Inc., or Ironwood, completed a mission to develop treatments for serious diseases.
-Our portfolio includes tax-free spin-off of its novel soluble guanylate cyclase ("sGC") stimulators that modulate business, which we refer to herein as the "Separation".
-Cyclerion has one employee as of March 31, 2024.
+Cyclerion Therapeutics, Inc. ("Cyclerion", the "Company" or "we") became an independent public company on April 1, 2019 after Ironwood Pharmaceuticals, Inc., or Ironwood, completed a tax-free spin-off of its novel soluble guanylate cyclase ("sGC") business, which we refer to herein as the "Separation".
+Cyclerion has one employee as of March 31, 2024 June 30, 2024.

-At inception, Cyclerion was a key node in a fundamental signaling network biopharmaceutical company focused on the treatment of serious diseases with sGC stimulators in both the central nervous system ("CNS") and the periphery.
-The nitric oxide ("NO") soluble guanylate cyclase ("sGC") sGC cyclic guanosine monophosphate ("cGMP") signaling pathway is a fundamental mechanism that precisely controls key aspects of physiology throughout the body.
+At inception, Cyclerion was a biopharmaceutical company focused on the treatment of serious diseases with sGC stimulators in both the central nervous system ("CNS") and the periphery.
+The nitric oxide ("NO") sGC cyclic guanosine monophosphate ("cGMP") signaling pathway is a fundamental mechanism that precisely controls key aspects of physiology throughout the body.
 The NO-sGC-cGMP pathway regulates diverse and critical biological functions in both the CNS and the periphery and has been successfully targeted with several drugs.

-Praligociguat is a an orally administered, once-daily systemic sGC stimulator that is licensed to stimulator.
-On June 3, 2021, Cyclerion entered into a license agreement (as defined below) with Akebia Therapeutics Inc. ("Akebia" ("Akebia")) relating to the exclusive worldwide license to Akebia of the Company's rights to the development, manufacture, medical affairs and being advanced commercialization of pharmaceutical products containing praligociguat and other related products and forms thereof enumerated in rare kidney disease. such agreement.
+Praligociguat is an orally administered, once-daily systemic sGC stimulator.
+On June 3, 2021, Cyclerion entered into a license agreement (as defined below) with Akebia Therapeutics Inc. ("Akebia") relating to the exclusive worldwide license to Akebia of the Company's rights to the development, manufacture, medical affairs and commercialization of pharmaceutical products containing praligociguat and other related products and forms thereof enumerated in such agreement.
 Cyclerion is eligible to receive up to \$585 million in total potential future development, regulatory, and commercialization milestone payments.
 Cyclerion is also eligible to receive tiered, sales-based royalties ranging from single-digit to high-teen percentages and subject to reduction upon expiration of patent rights or the launch of a generic product.

-Olinigociguat is a clinical-stage Phase 2 orally administered, once-daily, vascular sGC stimulator that the Company Cyclerion intends to out-license for to an entity with strong cardiovascular diseases. and/or cardiopulmonary capabilities.
+Olinaciguat is a Phase 2 orally administered, once-daily, vascular sGC stimulator that Cyclerion intends to out-license to an entity with strong cardiovascular and/or cardiopulmonary capabilities.

 Zagociguat is a clinical-stage CNS-penetrant sGC stimulator that has shown rapid improvement in cerebral blood flow, functional brain connectivity, brain response to visual stimulus, cognitive performance, and biomarkers associated mitochondrial function and inflammation in clinical studies.
 CY3018 is a CNS-targeted sGC stimulator that preferentially localizes to the brain and has a pharmacology profile that suggests its potential for the treatment of neuropsychiatric diseases and disorders.
-On July 28, 2023, the Company sold Zagociguat and CY3018 to Tisento Therapeutics, Inc. ("Tisento" ("Tisento")), a newly formed private company focused on their development, in which Cyclerion currently holds a 10% exchange for \$8.0 million in cash consideration, \$2.4 million as reimbursement for certain operating expenses related to zagociguat and CY3018 for the period between signing and closing of the transaction, and 10% of all of Tisento's parent's outstanding equity stake received in partial consideration of such sale. securities.
+On July 28, 2023, the Company sold zagociguat and CY3018 to Tisento Therapeutics, Inc. ("Tisento"), a newly formed private company focused on their development, in exchange for \$8.0 million in cash consideration, \$2.4 million as reimbursement for certain operating expenses related to zagociguat and CY3018 for the period between signing and closing of the transaction, and 10% of all of Tisento's parent's outstanding equity securities.
 See "Asset Purchase Agreement" and "Note 4" below.